SttApollo/coaching-program-automation/docs/governance.md

     ↓
 Does the error affect a client with an active or imminent session?
     → YES: Notify the coach immediately.
-           Coordinator handles client communication manually while fix is in progress.
+           The coordinator handles client communication manually while the fix is in progress.
     → NO: Normal resolution timeline applies.
 ```